 The Task Force does not make decisions about the funding contributions from Task Force members to the Task Force, or how NPDES permittees meet permit requirements.

-Dispute Resolution
+F. Dispute Resolution

 If Task Force decisions cannot be reached through the consensus /‘unanimity minus one’ based decision making process described above, the Task Force may request that the issue be forwarded to dispute resolution.
 Depending on the issue and related decision needed, the dispute resolution will be addressed by appropriate agency and sovereign government members, and/or any voting Task Force members and any appropriate technical consultants.